 Teeth can become sensitive after having dental procedures.
 Some procedures, which may cause sensitivity, include root canal therapy, tooth extractions, crown preparations, & fillings.
 Generally, this sensitivity will fall in about 4-6 weeks.
 If sensitivity does carry on contact your dentist as this may be the outcome of something more serious.

 Broken, Decayed, and Cracked Teeth

 Cracked and broken teeth can result in pain when eating and drinking.
 If left untreated these areas become filled with bacteria from plaque.
-Subsequently, it starts to cause inflammation to the nerve center.
+Subsequently, it starts to cause inflammation in the nerve center.
 The building up of bacteria also leads to the increase in acid and the wearing down of the enamel layer.
 Accordingly, broken, cracked, and decayed teeth may lead to tooth sensitivity.

 Glendale Sensitive Teeth Treatment

 Experiencing tooth sensitivity?
 The good news is tooth sensitivity can be treated at Smile Makeover of LA.
-Call at 818-578-2334 to book an appointment, with Dr. Sahakyan; your most dependable dentist in Glendale.
+Call 818-578-2334 to book an appointment, with Dr. Sahakyan; your most dependable dentist in Glendale.